-The settings.py file must be present in your project and contains (you guessed right!) settings for the project.
-This is pretty much identical in Django.
+The settings.py file must be present in your project containing settings for the project.

 When running your project with manage.py, the script will set the DEMOSYS_SETTINGS_MODULE environment variable.
 This tells the framework where it can import the project settings.
 If the environment variable is not set the project cannot start.